 In general, most taxpayers should use the same filing status as on their federal return.
-However,

-• if you are married, you filed a joint federal return, and you are an injured spouse (e.g., your spouse owes a liability, for which you are not responsible, to a government agency), you should file separate Illinois returns using the "married filing separately" filing status.
-If you file a joint Illinois return, we may take the entire refund to pay your spouse's liability.
-If you did not make this election on your original Form IL-1040, you may file Form IL-1040-X to make or revoke this election only if the extended due date of the return has not passed, and once the election is made it is irrevocable for the tax year.
-Do not recompute any items on your federal return.
-Instead, you must divide each item of income and deduction shown on your joint federal return between your separate Illinois returns following the Allocation Worksheet in the Form IL-1040 Instructions.
+However, if you are married, you filed a joint federal return, and you are an injured spouse (your spouse owes a liability, for which you are not responsible, to a government agency), you should file separate Illinois returns using the "married filing separately" filing status.
+If you choose to file a joint Illinois return, we may take the entire refund to pay your spouse's liability.

-• if either you or your spouse is an Illinois resident and the other is a part-year resident or nonresident, and you elect to file a joint return, you will both be treated as residents.
+=Note→ If you did not make this election on your original Form IL-1040, you may file Form IL-1040-X to make this election only if the extended due date of the return has not passed.
+If you made this election on your original Form IL-1040, both be treated as residents.
 If you originally filed a joint return, but did not treat both yourself and your spouse as Illinois residents, you must correct that error by either filing a joint Form IL-1040-X treating yourselves as Illinois residents or by filing separate IL-1040-X forms, even if the extended due date has passed.
-If you file separate IL-1040-X forms, do not recompute any items on your federal return.
+If you file separate IL-1040-X forms, do not recalculate any items on your federal return.
 Instead, you must divide each item of income and deduction shown on your joint federal return between your separate Illinois returns following the Allocation Worksheet in the Form IL-1040 Instructions.
-Any spouse filing as a nonresident or part-year resident must also attach a completed Schedule NR. $\mbox{Line } \mbox{D}$ - Check the box that describes your change.
+Any spouse filing as a nonresident or part-year resident must also attach a completed Schedule NR.

+Line D - Check the box that describes your change.
 The date needed for

-- NOL changes and federal changes that resulted in an overpayment is the date you received a federal finalization notice from the IRS stating that they have accepted your change either by paying a refund or by final assessment, agreement, or judgment, not the date you filed your federal Form 1040X. - federal changes that resulted in a tax increase is the date you filed your federal Form 1040X and paid the tax due.
+- ☐ NOL changes and federal changes that resulted in an overpayment is the date you received a federal finalization notice from the IRS stating that they have accepted your change either by paying a refund or by final assessment, agreement, or judgment, not the date you filed your federal Form 1040X. - federal changes that resulted in a tax increase is the date you filed your federal Form 1040X and paid the tax due.
 Failure to provide this date could result in an assessment of a late-payment penalty.

 Lines E through G - Follow the instructions on the form.
-Everyone filing this return must complete these lines.
+If you file Form IL-1040-X, Lines E through G must be completed.
+Failure to complete these lines may result in a delay in the processing of your return.

-Steps 2 through 11
+Steps 2 through 12